Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Problem formulation

 where $q$ is usually chosen to be the order of the method, and 10 and 0.1 are the maximum and minimum change factors, respectively.
 The value of these factors can be tuned depending on the problem.
 If the normalized error is larger than one, the timestep is rejected and is computed again with the updated $\Delta t$.

 Explicit Runge-Kutta methods are generally unsuitable for the solution of stiff equations because their region of absolute stability is small \cite{wanner1996solving}.
 Indeed, in the present work, we will employ three different Runge-Kutta methods depending on the application.
 Namely, we use an implicit Runge-Kutta of the Radau II A kind of the fifth order \cite{HAIRER199993} for solving the stiff problems, and we use a Runge-Kutta of the fourth order (in the adaptive and fixed step size variants) for nonstiff problems.
-Starting from the paper of Butcher \cite{butcher1964runge}, it became customary to symbolize method \bref{eq:rk} by the a tableau
+We employ the following table for the Radau II A method